vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 # Check if backup has been successfully done*; check if all files has been copied up correctly
 tree <BACKUP-FOLDER>

+# Backup postgresql if you have been running data-node**
+ pg_dump --host=localhost --port=5432 --username=<VEGA-DB-USER> --password -Fc -f <BACKUP-FOLDER/data_node_db.bak.sql <VEGA-DB-NAME>
 ```

 **NOTE**: * the `tree` command needs to be installed(e.g. `apt-get install -y tree`) but it is the easiest way to see if backup files match to original files without going too deep into details.
+**NOTE**: ** You might see some errors when running pg_dump.
+To learn if they can be safely ignored, see the [troubleshooting section in the official timescale db](https://docs.timescale.com/timescaledb/latest/how-to-guides/backup-and-restore/troubleshooting/).

 ### 5. Download new genesis file